-This is a companion piece to the YouTube Video below where Kim Rathbone discusses with Susan Benson live during a National Association of Subrogation Professionals (NASP) conference.
+This is a companion piece to a special episode of our On Subrogation YouTube series, Subro LIVE! – Subrogation When Your Insured has Out of Pockets, where Kim Rathbone discusses OOP expenses with attorney Susan Benson live during a National Association of Subrogation Professionals (NASP) conference.

 Oops… I did it again!
 We all make mistakes, but for subrogating insurance companies, OOPs (out of pockets, or out of pocket expenses) has a special meaning.
-Out of pockets are expenses not covered by the carrier, and they represent a growing issue in subrogation claims, now that policy limits have become so small.
+Out of pockets are expenses not covered by the carrier, and they represent a growing issue in subrogation claims now that policy limits have become so small.
 In fact, California, New Jersey, Pennsylvania, and Massachusetts have laws mandating $5,000 policy limits.
-Damages usually exceed that amount.
+However, damages often exceed that amount.
 So, how should the reimbursement for out of pockets proceed between an insurance company and their carrier?

 Once a subrogation claim lands on an attorney’s desk, she should immediately send out a letter to the insured, explaining that her firm has been retained by the insurance company and is pursuing reimbursement of what you’ve paid, including your deductible.
-Here is where confusion arises: the firm may be pursuing their deducible, but it is not their other OOP expenses.
+Here is where confusion arises: the firm may be pursuing their deducible, but not their other OOP expenses.
 Why?
-Because most state statutes require insurance company to include the deductible in any demand.
-They do this, and when they ultimately negotiate a settlement, that deductible is reimbursed in accordance with the insurance policy.
+Because most state statutes require insurance company to include the deductible in any demand as one of the duties of an insurer.
+They do this, and when they ultimately negotiate a settlement, that deductible is reimbursed to the insured in accordance with the insurance policy.

-If the agent won’t help, or can’t locate the insured, or the insured is now represented by another carrier, that’s a problem.
-Sometimes, the only thing to do is to let the statute of limitations run, so that the insurance company can sign a release without affecting our insured’s rights.
+If the agent won’t help, can’t locate the insured, or the insured is now represented by another carrier, that’s a problem.
+Sometimes, the only thing to do is to let the statute of limitations run, so that the insurance company can sign a release without affecting their insured’s rights.

 It’s surprising that this is sometimes an issue, because it’s reasonable to address the rights of the insured party in a subrogation release, as the subrogating lawyer can’t represent the interests of the insured and the carrier at the same time.